 One key prediction from this model is that conflict begins at an earlier stage in distraction (as soon as representations in WM begin to exert influence which conflicts with contextual demands influence) relative to appraisal (as soon as emotion begins to exert influence).
 This prediction is in line with EEG findings showing that distraction modulates event-related potentials prior to appraisal (Schönfelder et al., 2013; Thiruchselvam et al., 2011).
-However, the model also predicts that overall regulation through appraisal should be successfully resolved faster relative to distraction due to lower conflict within the system.
-This may mean that XXXX.
-This may be in line with XXXXX findings (CITE).
-While this prediction contrasts with above findings regarding earlier influence of distraction strategies, it is not clear from EEG data when a strategy sufficiently alters a subjective emotional experience – i.e., successfully resolved regulation process (Thiruchselvam et al., 2011).

 Individual differences in (deficits in) emotion regulation.
-We view cognitive reactivity as the main factor explaining individual differences in the (in)ability in emotion regulation.
+We view reactivity to representations in WM and reactivity to affect as the main factors explaining individual differences in the (in)ability in emotion regulation.
 As describe above, both strategies function through altering attentional selection.
-Since persons with higher levels of reactivity to affective state have a strong influence of emotional state on attentional selection, such individuals should require more effort, resources or time for contextual demands and representations in WM to overcome the effects of emotion on selection.
-This may mean that XXXXX.
+Since persons with higher levels of reactivity to representations in WM have higher negative affect responses to negative representations, together with higher reactivity to affective state accordingly having a stronger influences of affect state on attentional selection, such individuals should require more effort, resources or time for contextual demands (and in appraisal) representations in WM to overcome the effects of affect on selection.